Bloxelcom/bloxelcomweb/README.md

+# THIS REPO HAS SINCE BEEN ARCHIVED AND WILL NOT BE MAINTAINED ANY LONGER.

 # Bloxelcom Webpages
 This repo contains all resources related to the Bloxelcom landing page, including BloxelcomCable.

 Code Written initially written by
-Freecorn1854 (with the help of ChatGPT), and continued and revised by Jimbo.
+Freecorn1854 (with the help of ChatGPT), and was continued and revised by Jimbo.

 Special thanks to "video.js", "nginx", and "OBS"